Downtown Jacksonville Living. The 2026 Guide community photo

 • An urban environment rather than a quiet neighborhood

-• Fewer families and school-age amenities
+• Fewer households and school-age amenities

 • Value depends heavily on the building and view